microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaUserAuthenticationPhoneMethod.md

 A user may only have one phone of each type, captured in the phoneType property.
 This means, for example, adding a mobile phone to a user with a preexisting mobile phone will fail.
 Additionally, a user must always have a mobile phone before adding an alternateMobile phone.
-Adding a phone number makes it available for use in both Azure multi-factor authentication (MFA) and self-service password reset (SSPR), if enabled.
+Adding a phone number makes it available for use in both Azure multifactor authentication (MFA) and self-service password reset (SSPR), if enabled.
-Additionally, if a user is enabled by policy to use SMS sign-in and a mobile number is added, the system will attempt to register the number for use in that system.
+Additionally, if a user is enabled by policy to use SMS sign-in and a mobile number is added, the system attempts to register the number for use in that system.
+This API is available in the following national cloud deployments.

 ## SYNTAX